yulun-rayn/DGAPN/README.md

 # Distilled Graph Attention Policy Network
 ![](figure/DGAPN.png)

-This repository is the official implementation of Distilled Graph Attention Policy Network (DGAPN) in the paper [**Spatial Graph Attention and Curiosity-driven Policy for Antiviral Drug Discovery**](http://arxiv.org/abs/2106.02190).
+This repository is the official implementation of Distilled Graph Attention Policy Network (DGAPN) in the paper [**Spatial Graph Attention and Curiosity-driven Policy for Antiviral Drug Discovery**](http://arxiv.org/abs/2106.02190) (branch `iclr`).
 The implementation of Spatial Graph Attention Network (sGAT) submodule can be found [here](https://github.com/yulun-rayn/sGAT).

 ## Requirements